niemopen/niem-naming-design-rules/niem-ndr.md

 #### Deprecation

-The `appinfo` schema provides a construct for indicating that a construct is deprecated.
+The `appinfo` schema provides a construct for indicating that a component is deprecated.
 A deprecated component is one whose use is not recommended.
 A deprecated component may be kept in a schema for support of older versions but should not be used in new efforts.
 A deprecated component may be removed, replaced, or renamed in a later version of a namespace.

 > **[Definition: deprecated component]**
 > A **deprecated component** is one that developers are discouraged from using, typically because a better alternative exists, yet which is maintained in the schema for compatibility with previous versions of the namespace.